Wv-Anterola/esai-benchmark-toolkit/README.md

 # ESAI benchmark toolkit

-Two read-only scripts for sanity-checking the mapping workbook.
-They run on a downloaded .xlsx export, not the live sheet, and hash the file before and after so you can confirm they don't change it.
+Read-only scripts for the mapping work.
+The audit scripts run on a downloaded .xlsx export, not the live sheet, and hash the file before and after so you can confirm they don't change it.
 The numbers reflect whichever export you give them.

 Needs Python with pandas and openpyxl: